 Children enrolled in Nature Play Preschool learn to make connections through discovery and play, and form the foundation of intellectual, social, physical, and emotional skills necessary for success in school and in life.
 For more information contact Deedee Buscher at firstname.lastname@example.org.

-TEACHERS, PLEASE NOTE: We still have a few spots available for school groups in March and April of 2017.
-Call us today at 630-897-1808 or email firstname.lastname@example.org to reserve one of the remaining spaces for your class!
+Red Oak is booked for the remainder of the 2016-17 school year.
 Thank you for making us a valuable part of your school curriculum.
 In-district schools may begin booking for the 2017-18 school year in August.

 Ed Opps for Groups

 Outdoor Education at Red Oak Nature Center and Lippold Park